nadach/nadach.github.io/content/news/2024-01-17-PhDPosition/index.md

 ## Collaboration

 This postdoc will be recruited and hosted at Inria Saclay and supervised by Tribe (INRIA), Neo (INRIA), and AIRL (Nokia)

+## Context

+This PostDos is funded by the challenge Inria-Nokia Bell Labs: LearnNet (Learning Networks)

 ## References